 INDELIBLE IMAGE: There are many fine candidates.
 The scene of Andrei attempting to carry a lit candle cupped in his hand across a drained spa may stick with the viewer, if not for its symbolism, then because it audaciously continues for over eight minutes.
 But the final, static, picture postcard-like composition of a Russian homestead nestled inside an Italian cathedral perhaps captures Tarkovsky’s theme the best, and is shockingly beautiful, as well.

 WHAT MAKES IT WEIRD: The fluidity between the conscious and subconscious worlds.
-Although it’s almost always clear whether the events depicted actually occur or are imagined, Tarkovsky is much more interested in what is going on inside the heads of his alienated Russian poet and the Italian madman rather than what is happening in the “real” world.
+Although it’s almost always clear whether the events depicted actually occur or are imagined, Tarkovsky is much more interested in what is going on inside the heads of his alienated Russian poet and the Italian madman than in what is happening in the “real” world.
 He uses strong, sometimes obscure visual symbolism and dreams to convey an affecting mood of existential loneliness.

-Video trailer for Nostalghia
+Trailer for Nostalghia

-Anyone who is interested in movies as primarily a visual medium will want to study Nostalghia closely.
+Anyone who is interested in movies primarily as a visual medium will want to study Nostalghia closely.
 The camera pans and zooms constantly, but slowly and deliberately, absorbing every detail.
 The characters themselves move through these worlds languidly, as if they’re weary and half asleep, and even their emotions seem mired in molasses: an almost expressionless Andrei slowly opens a creaking door to reveal an almost expressionless Eugenia, whose face very gradually moves out of the shadows and slowly breaks into a Mona Lisa-like smile.
 Many Americans, especially younger Americans used to Hollywood movies that sustain interest through a steady stream of events and violent confrontations, will find it to be excruciating going that confirms their worst stereotypes about plotless and obscure European art movies; but, at the risk of indulging in a cliche, Nostalghia rewards the patient viewer.
-The prizes are a scrapbook of poignantly beautiful images, a mysteriously satisfying sense of spiritual longing and melancholy, and brief, mystical excursions into a subconscious realm where the weird and the irrational hold sway.
+The prizes are a scrapbook of poignantly beautiful images, a mysteriously satisfying sense of spiritual longing and melancholy, and mystical excursions into a subconscious realm where the weird and the irrational hold sway.

-Most of the joy of the movie comes from appreciating the painstakingly assembled and lit shots, which come in three varieties: Andrei’s nostalgic black and white reminiscences of his Russian homeland, a sun-baked Italy that occasionally blazes into brilliant yellows or glows the color of blue-green algae, and a blend of the two worlds, a dim, bleached landscape drenched in overwhelming shadows so that it appears to be monochrome.
-Tarkovsky moves between these three visual schemes in an extraordinarily fluid way–there are no hard cuts, no unnatural, stylized transitions.
-And the ease with which he moves between the color and monochrome worlds echoes the ease with which he moves between the protagonist’s interior and exterior worlds.
+Most of the joy of the movie comes from appreciating the painstakingly assembled and lit shots, which come in three varieties: Andrei’s nostalgic black and white reminiscences of his Russian homeland, a sun-baked Italy that occasionally blazes into brilliant yellows or glows the color of blue-green algae, and a blend of the two worlds, a dim, bleached landscape drenched in shadows so overwhelming that it appears to be monochrome.
+Tarkovsky moves between these three visual schemes in an extraordinarily fluid way—there are no hard cuts, no unnatural, stylized transitions.
+The ease with which he moves between the color and monochrome worlds echoes the ease with which he moves between the protagonist’s interior and exterior worlds.

 As an example of this fluid method, consider the way Tarkovsky handles Andrei’s dream in the Bagno Vignoni hotel.
 We have already seen his fading memories of his Russian homestead, where he imagines wife and his old German shepherd romping through a gray countryside.
 When he enters the hotel room it’s darkened and shadowy, almost greyscale; when he turns on one light switch, the bulb casts an unnatural pale blue light, while switching on another light reveals that the bathroom wall that looked periwinkle in the shadows is actually bright white.
 By flicking various switches and opening his window Andrei changes the color scheme from color to black and white and back.
 As he prepares for sleep, accompanied by the sound of rain, he switches off all the lights, invoking the monochromatic color scheme.
 As the moon glow changes, causing more and more of the room to fall into inky shadows, we notice that the old dog of his memory has wandered in from the bathroom and settled at the foot of his bed.
 In a few minutes we have almost imperceptibly moved from the waking world to the dreaming world, without realizing it, just as if we were falling asleep in our chairs watching the screen.
 The black and white dream that follows, while beautiful, is less impressive than the way the transition was achieved.

-The key scene for lovers of the weird will likely be Andrei’s trip inside divine lunatic Domenico’s lair, a ramshackle and irrational space that’s a jumbled reflection of his own mad mind.
+The key scene for lovers of the weird will likely be Andrei’s trip inside divine lunatic Domenico’s lair, a ramshackle, irrational space that’s a jumbled reflection of his own mad mind.
 The home, where the madman once kept his family imprisoned for years, is full of both brick-a-brack and magical secrets, though the paradoxes within are largely created by Tarkovsky’s camera.
 The crumbling masonry is white and the house is full of shadows and oddly lit, with sunlight appearing on the walls in random patches, recreating the mock monochrome color scheme the director has used before.
 In contrast, there is a window that Andrei and Domenico occasionally wander by that looks out on a forest of verdant green plants.
 Another window forms the basis of one of the house’s visual mysteries: as Andrei enters, he views a window that looks out on a Tuscan countryside full of rolling hills.
-The camera reveals, however, that there is less to the scene than meets the eye; Domenico has created a marvelous model of the landscape complete with crystalline streams, and positioned his creation directly in front of the window sill so that it seamlessly blends into the view from the window.
+The camera reveals, however, that there is less to the scene than meets the eye; Domenico has created a marvelous model of the landscape complete with crystalline streams, and positioned his creation directly in front of the window sill so that it seamlessly blends into the view.
 In another trick, the camera, tracking Andrei’s eye, pans from the model up to the window, and as it climbs the color leeches away until the zenith of the pan is in black and white, like the gray postcard views of the Russian’s memory.
 Tarkovsky deploys other illusions to disorient the viewer and create an interior dreamscape.
 The camera will pan around three corners of a room, and Andrei will appear in each corner, seemingly without having moved.
 A poster of a frightening baby with a large head and blank eye sockets suddenly appears on a way and fades away.
 After having shot the scene so that it appears Andrei and Domenico are conversing in tight quarters, the camera pulls back to reveal that the room is actually cavernous, like a warehouse, and has a leaky thatched roof.
-As a final note, notice how “1 + 1 = 1″ appears carved on a wall: it’s a sensible metaphor that Domenico fully explains in dialogue, but a sight which nonetheless appears screamingly irrational when engraved into a madman’s home, and one which is amplified because Domenico has just begun talking to his dog about his guilty conscience as the equation comes into view.
+As a final note, notice how “1 + 1 = 1” appears carved on a wall: it’s a sensible metaphor that Domenico fully explains in dialogue, but a sight which nonetheless appears screamingly irrational when engraved into a madman’s home, and one which is amplified because Domenico has just begun talking to his dog about his guilty conscience as the equation comes into view.
 The scenes inside this sanctuary produce a subtly jarring impression of benign madness.

 Three other standout scenes deserve mentioning.
 The first striking image in the film occurs in a cathedral where women pray to an effigy of Madonna for fertility and rip open her torso to free a flock of small birds.
-In the second, a homesick Andrei drinks vodka and wanders into an extraordinary, half flooded ruins covered in green algae where you can almost smell the stagnant water.
+In the second, a homesick Andrei drinks vodka and wanders into an extraordinary, half-flooded ruins covered in green algae, where you can almost smell the stagnant water.
 There he delivers his finest monologue of the film: a drunken speech to a little Italian girl.
 (In fact, this is virtually the only scene where stoic Andrei shows any visible emotion).
-Finally, the immolation scene, after Domenico has delivered his mad speech to the people of Rome, from atop the famous equestrian statue of Marcus Aurelius and set to the distorted strains of Beethoven’s “Ode to Joy”–coupled with the bizarre reactions of the assembled spectators–is also likely to burn itself into the viewer’s memory.
+Finally, the immolation scene, after Domenico has delivered his mad speech to the people of Rome, from atop the famous equestrian statue of Marcus Aurelius, set to the distorted strains of Beethoven’s “Ode to Joy”—coupled with the bizarre reactions of the assembled spectators—is also likely to burn itself into the viewer’s memory.

-If there is one complaint, besides the often overly deliberate pace, it’s that it’s difficult to know what to make of the character of Eugenia.
+If there is one complaint, besides the often overly deliberate pace, it’s that it’s difficult to know what to make of Eugenia.
 Her character is constantly unsatisfied.
 She cannot understand the devout women who pray to the Madonna of Childbirth, or even bring herself to kneel respectfully at the church.
 She haughtily rejects the sacristan’s reactionary idea that women are fulfilled through motherhood, but offers no view of her own to counter that notion.
 She is frustrated in her unrequited love for Andrei, and ends up with a powerful man who ignores her.
 While the other two main characters are granted a climax to their story arcs, her final act is to go out for a pack of cigarettes (the movie has previously impressed upon us that smoking is a non-act, a waste of time).
 Perhaps she exists to only show the alienation of the modern European from her own culture.
 Still, she emerges as an unfulfilling character as well as an unfulfilled one; given the amount of screen time Eugenia is given and the heart Domiziana Giordano puts into the role, it seems a shame to leave her character so unexplored.

 WHAT THE CRITICS SAY: